Amanogawaa/GOOSESIBUCK/README.md

 # GOOSESIBUCK
-*simple ordering system made with html, css, js and php(bulok)
+*simple ordering system made with html, css, js and php(bulok) - proceedural paradigm cuz i dunno OOP
+  - OOP project

 *to use*
   - go to sql folder and import to xampp